-Each year, high school seniors embark on a four-day Challenge Hike, also known as the Etgar Hike, through the Carmel Forest region to put new leadership and team-building skills to the test.
+Each year, high school seniors embark on a four-day Challenge Hike, also known as the Carmel Forest Etgar Challenge Hike, through the Carmel Forest region to put new leadership and team-building skills to the test.
 The hike also reinforces a connection to the Land of Israel and provides opportunity for strengthening outdoor skills.

-The Challenge Hike is one of the most popular and eagerly anticipated programs at Yemin Orde.
+The Carmel Forest Etgar Challenge Hike is one of the most popular and eagerly anticipated programs at Yemin Orde.
 Our youth look forward to the chance to learn outside the classroom and challenge themselves with extreme outdoor activities.
 A small number of staff members accompany the group on its trek to facilitate group discussions, explore the area and help cook meals out in the open.

 An important feature of the challenge hike is to establish an official name for next year’s ninth graders.
 It is customary to give a name that is meaningful and reflects an important event that happened in the past year in the Village or in Israel.